cyberhiker/compliance-docs/PL-Policy.md

  * Provides an overview of the security requirements for the systems;
  * Describes the security controls in place or planned for meeting those requirements; including a rationale for the tailoring and supplementation decision;
  * Reviewed and approved by authorizing official or designated representative prior to plan implementation
-* Distributes copies of the security plan and communicates subsequent changes to the plan to information system owners, information system security officers/managers and, authorizing officials and others on a need to know basis
+* [Company Name] distributes copies of the security plan and communicates subsequent changes to the plan to information system owners, information system security officers/managers and, authorizing officials and others on a need to know basis
-* [Company Name] must review the system security plans for information systems annually and update system security plans to address changes to the information system/environment of operation or problems identified during plan implementation or security control assessments.
+* [Company Name] reviews the system security plans for information systems annually and update system security plans to address changes to the information system/environment of operation or problems identified during plan implementation or security control assessments.
-* Protects security plans from unauthorized disclosure and modification.
+* [Company Name] protects security plans from unauthorized disclosure and modification.

 ### 4.2 Rules of Behavior
-* [Company Name] will establish and make readily available to all users the rules that describe their responsibilities and expected behavior with regards to information and information system usage
+* [Company Name] establishes and makes readily available to all users the rules that describe their responsibilities and expected behavior with regards to information and information system usage
 * [Company Name] documents acknowledgment from users indicating that they have read, understand, and agree to abide by the rules of behavior, before authorizing access to information and information systems.
 * [Company Name] reviews and updates the rules of behavior on an annual basis and requires individuals who have signed a previous version of the rules of behavior to read and re-sign when the rules of behavior are revised/updated.

 ### 4.3 Information Security Architecture
-[Company Name] develops information security architecture for its information systems that:
+* [Company Name] develops information security architecture for its information systems that:
  * Describes the overall philosophy, requirements, and approach to be taken with regard to protecting the confidentiality, integrity, and availability of organizational information
  * Describes how the information security architecture is integrated into and supports the enterprise architecture and any information security assumptions about and dependencies on external services
  * Reviews and updates the information security architecture on a periodic basis to reflect updates in the enterprise architecture
  * Ensures that planned information security architecture changes are reflected in system security plans and organizational procurements/acquisitions.